 Schedule Regular Professional Maintenance

-Checking the pressure relief valve and draining the water tank can be done relatively easily by yourself with a few tools, but if you aren’t comfortable doing them yourself, we recommend calling a professional.
+Checking the pressure relief valve and draining the water tank can be done relatively quickly with a few tools.
+Still, if you aren’t comfortable doing them yourself, we recommend calling a professional.
 Regular professional maintenance is a good idea regardless to ensure your heater stays in as perfect working condition as possible.
 A professional will also check the anode rod during routine maintenance, which protects the water heater from rust.
 The rod dissolves over time, and a trained professional can easily replace it when needed.

 Conclusion

 A water heater isn’t something you always think about until there is a problem.
-Periodically checking the items listed above will help avoid larger issues down the line.
-The life expectancy of a water heater is something that’s partially up to you, and by performing the checkups listed, you may be able to lengthen the life of the unit a little bit longer.
+Periodically checking the items listed above will help avoid more significant issues.
+The life expectancy of a water heater is partially up to you, and by performing the listed checkups, you may be able to lengthen the unit’s life a little bit longer.
 As you approach the average lifespan of the water heater, you should begin preparing to replace your old unit.
 Replacing the water heater before it dies will save you a lot of money and stress.

 More on Water Heaters